Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Okay, all DF PCs are tomb robbers.
 (All DF PCs are thieves, really.)
 So this build would hardly be a unique new thing among existing templates and lenses.
 Still, it’d be interesting to see a thief-like template that downplays town stuff like Pickpocket and Shadowing, maintains Forced Entry, Lockpicking, and Traps skills, and goes heavy on Architecture, explorer skills (Cartography and Navigation), and select scholarly pursuits: Hidden Lore (Lost Civilizations, Magic Items, Undead), Occultism, Research, even Thanatology for the robber really big on tombs.
 Toss in Leadership, Savoir-Faire, and other people skills as options for the explorer who leads parties and pleads with sponsors and what not.

 Escape would remain useful for squeezing into ruins, as would Smuggling for getting tomb riches past checkpoints.
-Don’t forget Filch (“replace golden idol with sandbag” and all that).
+Don’t forget the option of Filch (“replace golden idol with sandbag” and all that).
 Whip and Phobia (Snakes) are purely discretionary.

 On the disadvantage side, Delusion (“Tomb curses aren’t real”) is amusing.
 Greed is also good.
 (Motto: “It belongs in a museum!?
 No, it belongs to me!”)